 Mission2Game Casino is an online casino that was founded in 2014 and is powered by a gaming software developer that I have not come across before, Soft Magic Dice.
 As an American player, new casino games appeal to me as they are something a bit different from most casinos offering action to US players these days that either run RTG or Rival Gaming software.
-So is Mission2Game a good spot to play or is it giving you a Mission2Bolt?
+So is Mission2Game a good spot to play?

 Software and game selection

 Getting set up to play at Mission2Game was a pretty simple process, and I was able to go through the instant play platform on my Mac, register an account and then play within just a few minutes.
 There is also the option of downloading and installing a software client if you are running a Windows PC.

 The slot machines have similar production values to RTG or Rival games, with attractive yet not outstanding graphics.
 An interesting thing I realised is that they appear to be a resurrection of an older software from a company called Wizard Gaming that was around a good 5 or 6 years ago.
 If you're like me you will probably tire quickly of the repetitive sound effects.
 The reel spin sound is particularly grating and unfortunately it is the same for every game I played.
 I tried a few different games including the dragon themed Wings of Fire, a car racing inspired Fast Racing, and a game show style slot called Genius Trivia.